shoutem/redux-composers/README.md

 ### `chainReducers(reducers)`
 Chain array of reducers, each reducer receiving state returned by the previous reducer.
 The final state will be state returned by the last reducer in the chain.
-Can be used for extending original reducer with new functionality or overriding existing functionality.
-For example, adding sorting & filtering capabilities, responding to new actions, but also if you want to group reducers around some responsibility/functionality and then reuse them.
+Used for responding to new actions, extending and overriding existing actions, adding generic sorting and filtering capabilities, and grouping reducers.

 ###### Arguments
 `reducers` (*Array*): Order of reducers execution in chain is defined by array.
 Each reducer should: